What is Delta-State Computing?

 One of delta-state computing's most distinctive features is that it accelerates naturally across the entire stack.
 The same four operations work identically whether executed in Python, C, or custom silicon:

 Pure Python SDK. pip install atomik-core.
-Prototyping, data science, scripting.
-218 tests passing.
+Prototyping, data science, and scripting paths.

 Linux kernel module via /dev/atomik.
 DKMS-managed.
 COW detection, network dedup, per-container waste tracking.